oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 In this sample, you will run a SVC algorithm with Intel® Extension for Scikit-learn.
 You will see a significant increase in performance over the original Scikit-learn while maintaining the same precision.

 ## Key Implementation Details
-This sample code is implemented for CPU using the Python language.
+The sample code is written in Python and it targets CPU architecture.
 The example assumes you have Intel® Extension for Scikit-learn installed.

 ## License
 Code samples are licensed under the MIT license.
 See